10up/brightcove-video-connect/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.1.0 =
+1.1.0 is a bugfix and new feature update that is recommended for all users

 = 1.0.9 =
 1.0.9 is an important bugfix and is recommended for all users